 In Tatra mountains the levels of vegetation are very distinct.
 It's called altitudinal zonation, but I just prefer to call it layers of vegetation.
 What's worth to mention is that Tatra mountains, especially High Tatras, are of alpine characteristics.
 Weather can change in the blink of an eye, so it's necessary to take additional windproof and waterproof clothing.

 In general, our ascent was very long but enjoyable hike, the air was cool and humid.
 Only when we got closer to the peak it was getting hot and we could see in the distance big groups of people approaching the summit.

 At the final phase of our walk the trail got very rocky - it was stone run, a bit tricky to hike at some points.

 We were climbing rather slowly as the ascent was quite demanding - I'd definitely not recommend it for inexperienced hikers.

 On the summit there was, fortunately, only a few people and we could enjoy breathtaking view of High Tatras in peace.
 We had a quick snack and decided to climb down as the sun already started burning our skin.

 On our way back we met many people and were really happy that we managed to wake up so early and had a chance to contemplate the magic of Tatra mountains in peace.

-Next day, we wanted to go for shorter walk as our knees were still aching after long climbing down from Krivan.
-We decided to visit symbolic cemetery in Popradske pleso (Poprad Pond) located on 1525 metres.
+Next day, we wanted to go for shorter walk as our knees were still aching after long climbing down from Kriváň.
+We decided to visit symbolic cemetery in Popradské Pleso (Poprad Pond) located on 1525 metres.

 This symbolic cemetery was built as a memorial dedicated to people who worked and tragically died in High Tatras.

-And you, have you ever climbed any 'national' mountain?
+How about you, have you ever climbed any 'national' mountain?